Platform Docs

 Welcome.
 The Sail API provides on-demand delivery services.
 Connect to multiple providers (Bolt, Uber, Yango) through a single, unified API.

 You're not signed in.
-Sign in via your invite to manage keys.
+Sign in or sign up to manage keys.

 All API requests should be made to https://api.sailrides.co.
 All endpoints are versioned and prefixed with /v1.